Universal Interactive: Under Vivendi Universal Games (2003–2006)

-2004–2006

-In 2004, Universal Interactive was consolidated under its parent company Vivendi Universal Games, and the label was discontinued.
-It remained as a copyright and trademark holder for existing properties, but all titles were published under either Vivendi Universal Games or Sierra.

-Vivendi Universal then announced that on March 3, 2006, as a result of divesting Universal Studios to General Electric, it and several of its divisions, including Vivendi Universal Games, would cease using the "Universal" name and would simply become Vivendi, with Vivendi Universal Games becoming Vivendi Games.
-Universal Interactive's remaining IP holdings were transferred to Sierra Entertainment by January 23, 2007.
+By 2004, the Universal Interactive brand was effectively phased out, with publishing consolidated directly under Vivendi Universal Games, though the copyright persisted on select titles.
+Intellectual property management for flagship franchises like Crash Bandicoot and Spyro shifted to Sierra Entertainment, a Vivendi subsidiary.
+On March 3, 2006, Vivendi Universal announced that, as a result of divesting Universal Studios to General Electric, it and several of its divisions, including Vivendi Universal Games, would cease using the "Universal" name and would simply become Vivendi, with Vivendi Universal Games becoming Vivendi Games.